TheArtilect/simon-says/README.md

 # Simon Says

-#### This repo is for a Simon Says clone project from freeCodeCamp's Front End Development Certifcation.
+#### This repo is for a Simon Says clone project from freeCodeCamp's Front End Development Certification.

 ### Quick Start
 Clone the repo: